Aram Manukian: Activities in Van

 Manukian settled in the city of Van in February 1905.
-Because he spent most of his political career, except the last few years, in Van Aram became associated with the city and came to be known as "Aram of Van".
+Because he spent most of his political career, except the last few years, in Van.
+Aram became associated with the city and came to be known as "Aram of Van", known in Armenian as “Vani Aram”.
 He soon became the head of the local party branch and sought to strengthen its influence in Van.
 Manukian was convinced that if Armenians were going to revolt against Ottoman rule, it needed to be a well-organized and widespread revolt and not a local one, such as the failed uprising in Sasun in 1904.
 He engaged in community organizing and transfer of weaponry (particularly rifles and bullets) to Van from Russia and Iran.
 In 1906 alone more weapons were transferred to Van than in the previous 15 years.
 Prior to the Young Turk Revolution, the party branch in Van had around a thousand members.
 He also sought to minimize the Ottoman government interference in internal Armenian matters.
 The ARF effectively established unofficial courts for Armenians, who were mistreated by the Turkish judiciary.
 In 1907, during the ARF Congress in Vienna, where he was the delegate from Van, Aram expressed skepticism about the declared goals of the Turkish emigre political movements in Europe that the ARF was cooperating with, particularly the Young Turks.
 He said that they are "for the most part, palace revolutionaries who in one sense or another have dynastic interests."
 Manukian claimed that if they "begin with them, we are going to encounter a great many problems."
 A year later the Young Turks ousted Sultan Abdul Hamid II from power and restored the constitution.
 Ottoman Armenians reacted positively to the overthrow of the sultan.

 After the revolution, Manukian taught at a school in Ordu.
 He returned to Van in late 1912.
 Meanwhile, the Adana massacre of 1909 largely ended the Armenian hopes of reforms by the Young Turks.
 However, Manukian continued to work with local Ottoman officials and other Armenian parties, especially the Armenakan Party, to improve the condition of the Armenians.
 He became the leader of the ARF in the Van region along with Ishkhan and Arshak Vramian.
 He took an active role in the Armenian community by teaching at schools, communicating with the press and promoting Armenian youth circles.

 In December 1912, Aram Manukian became a suspect in the murder of the mayor of Van, Bedros Kapamajian, an Armenian loyalist to the Ottoman government.
 He was arrested along with several other notable ARF members "as encouragers for the murder" according to Turkish sources.
 He was later released.